uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 // This plugin implements `IResolver` import { DIDResolverPlugin } from '@veramo/did-resolver'

-// the did:ethr resolver package
+// the did:peer resolver package
-import { getResolver as ethrDidResolver } from 'ethr-did-resolver'
+import { getResolver as peerDidResolver } from '@veramo/did-provider-peer'
 // the did:web resolver package
 import { getResolver as webDidResolver } from 'web-did-resolver'
 ```